How to Submit Your Website to Search Engines (Easy Guide 2019)

 As you can see, this site has two sitemaps listed and neither are using the traditional /sitemap.xml path.

 If your sitemap isn’t traditionally named AND isn’t in your robots.txt file, then you can also check Google’s search engine directly by using advanced search operators on your domain name.

-Go to Google and use the following advanced search operator sequence to see if Google has your sitemap indexed:
+Go to Google and use the following advanced search operator sequence to see if your sitemap indexed: